grafana/loki/docs/sources/installation/helm/migrate-from-distributed/index.md

 Assuming everything is working as expected, you can now modify the `clients` section of your Grafana Agent or Promtail configuration to push logs to the new deployment.
 After this change is made, the `loki-distributed` cluster will no longer recieve new logs and can be carefully scaled down.

-Once this has deployed, query the new `loki` cluster's Loki datasource for new logs to make sure they're still being ingested.
+Once this has deployed, query the new `loki` cluster's Loki data source for new logs to make sure they're still being ingested.

 ### Tear Down the Old Loki Canary